-- Reviewing the Council's partnerships to ensure that community needs are being met and the partnership is providing good value for money - Identifying areas of community concern, exploring how this can be met and making recommendations to that effect

-- Considering concerns specific to the local area in terms of health and wellbeing and making recommendations to improve the health and wellbeing of local residents - Considering projects and initiatives to further the Council's efforts to protect the environment of the Borough and promote environmental sustainability to our residents
+- Reviewing the Council's partnerships to ensure that community needs are being met and the partnership is providing good value for money - Identifying areas of community concern, exploring how this can be met and making recommendations to that effect - Considering concerns specific to the local area in terms of health and wellbeing and making recommendations to improve the health and wellbeing of local residents - Considering projects and initiatives to further the Council's efforts to protect the environment of the Borough and promote environmental sustainability to our residents

-- The Group will be supported by Dave Banks, Executive Manager for Neighbourhoods, and Andrew Pegram, Service Manager for Communities - Scrutiny investigations need to be resourced within the existing budgetary framework.
+- The Group will be supported by Director of Neighbourhoods, and Service Manager for Public Protection. - Scrutiny investigations need to be resourced within the existing budgetary framework.